Risky Users and Sign-in Risk

 Offline

 When hackers compromise valid passwords of legitimate users, they often share them on the dark web or black market.
-Microsoft leaked credentials checks the dark web for Azure AD credentials to find matches.
+Microsoft leaked credentials checks the dark web for Entra ID credentials to find matches.

 Detection: